W-Kuah/remix-chat/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+NOTE:
+If there is there is this error - `ERROR HY000 (1105)` Please contact me to 'wake up' the database.
+Database needs be query every 7 days to prevent sleep mode.

 ## Deployment

 If you've followed the setup instructions already, all you need to do is run this: